Lectures, visits and tours

 Summer Events Programme

 The Society organises a number of Summer Events, including visits, walks and trips to sites of interest within the region.
-In most years we also run a four-day holiday.
-In recent years we have visited sites in Lincolnshire and Wales.
+In some years we also run a residential holiday.
+In recent years we have visited in Lincolnshire, Kent, Nottinghamshire and Wales.

-The Council would welcome your suggestions for summer excursions for future years – where would you like to visit that is normally closed to the public or otherwise ‘out of bounds’?
+The Council would welcome your suggestions for summer activities for future years – where would you like to visit that is normally closed to the public or otherwise ‘out of bounds’?
 Would you like the society to run day schools or other meetings in the summer?
-Send your ideas to our Excursions Secretary, Margaret Gooch (excursions@nnas.info).
+We try to offer an excursion, visit or activity in each month April-August.
+At present we are looking for a new Hon.Sec to lead on this work, so if you are interested please drop us a line!

 Conferences and day schools